edenspec2/labcode_updated/Command line usage/README.md

 # MolFeatures
 # Command Line Usage - Guide

-**This guide will demonstrate the use of moleculaR's stand-alone functionalities.**
+**This guide will demonstrate the use of MolFeatures's stand-alone functionalities.**

-Note that there are some additional features that were not included in `moleculaR()` and are only available with interactive use.
+Note that there are some additional features that were not included in the GUI and are only available with interactive use.

 ```
-# Load moleculaR
+# to see package options
-library(moleculaR)
+python -m MolFeatures
 ```
 ***